 A man who was rescued from a creek during the floods that took place in Colorado last year is suing the county for taking too long to rescue him.

 The man, Roy Ortiz, found his vehicle submerged in a Broomfield County creek after hitting a washed out area of the road on U.S. 287.
 Ortiz was trapped in his vehicle for around two hours, ABC 7 News Denver reports.

-Ever since filing suit against the county, Ortiz has been receiving backlash for suing those that were simply trying to help him.
+Ever since filing suit against the county, Ortiz has been receiving backlash for suing those who were simply trying to help him.
 Ortiz insists that he should not be criticized for the situation.

-Ortiz’s attorney Ed Ferszt explained that this lawsuit should not be viewed as an his client being ungrateful for the work his rescuers did to save his life.
+Ortiz’s attorney, Ed Ferszt, explained that this lawsuit should not be viewed as his client's being ungrateful for the work his rescuers did to save his life.
 Instead, people should note that the length of time that it took to find Ortiz and remove him from his vehicle demonstrated negligence.

 “I’m really happy to be alive, but I’m looking for some help with my bills,” Ortiz explained.

 Ortiz also explained that the county did act with negligence, despite much of the backlash he has received for suing them.
 Ortiz claims that the rescue mission took place over the course of longer than an hour, and the divers still did not see Ortiz until they hooked up tow cables to his car.
 Other vehicles had been submerged in the water after hitting the same washed-out spot on the road, diverting the divers’ attention to other vehicles and individuals.

 According to the Huffington Post, Ortiz is suing for damages up to $500,000.